Bot for selling dumplings

 You'll learn how to:

-Why do we use grammY?
-Because grammY is a modern, young, high-level framework for comfortable & fast development of telegram bots on JS/TS/Deno, in addition to this grammY has great documentation and an active community that can always help you.
+Why use grammY? grammY is a modern, high-level framework designed for fast and efficient development of Telegram bots using JavaScript, TypeScript, or Deno.
+It features excellent documentation and an active community ready to help.

 Install NodeJS if you haven't yet.

-You can install them with one command in the terminal.
+You can install them with a single terminal command.

 npm install ton dotenv grammy @grammyjs/conversations